 Jalapeño peppers- I used six peppers for this jalapeno popper recipe.
 If you are watching a game or hosting a party and you want to make a bunch of these, go ahead and double or triple this recipe up.
 I used medium to larger peppers.
 My one recommendation is to try to have them uniform in size so they all cook evenly.

 Cooked Bacon - This goes into the filling mixture.
 Using raw bacon will not get cooked well enough and it will make the popper too greasy.
 If you are going to be pressed on time, you can also buy a bag of real bacon bits and use that instead of having to cook slices of bacon.
+To really kick up the flavor sub in smoked pork belly for the bacon.

 Garlic - I love garlic.
 I finely mince fresh garlic.
 The fresh garlic gives a little extra kick to this dish but you can use garlic powder if that's all you have.
 If you want more of a spice kick beyond what the jalapeno itself brings, you can add any other seasonings here as well.
 Chili powder and paprika would blend well with these flavors.
 The choice is up to you.